 The Micro Data Centre is available with different levels of security.
 IT components such as servers, storage or networks in a protective room and at resistance classes as high as four.
 Depending on individual requirements, the solution can be expanded into a compact data centre.
 B. Braun finally opted for two installations based on the Micro Data Centre for the Glandorf site.
 Three-fold and four-fold suites each contain a complete and redundant IT environment consisting of three or four IT racks, including cooling, power distribution, monitoring and fire protection.
 The server racks are cooled by means of the integrated LCU DX (Liquid Cooling Unit) split cooling system from Rittal.

 B. Braun uses the Rittal CMC III monitoring solution to monitor the whole system.
 Important parameters related to IT operations can be centrally monitored with this application.
 At B. Braun, the system monitors, among other things, the door handles of the IT enclosures, the UPS, as well as the temperature and humidity within the Micro Data Centre.
 The DET AC fire detection and extinguishing system, which is also integrated, detects even the smallest smoke particles in the air and emits a warning so that technicians can react in good time, before the fire actually breaks out.
 In the event of a fire, the DET AC floods the IT rack with Novec 1230 extinguisher gas, which does not damage the IT components.

 Expansion of a fail-safe IT infrastructure for new, state-of-the-art manufacturing

-High availability, virtualization, modularity and flexible use of IT resources
+High availability, virtualisation, modularity and flexible use of IT resources

-Rittal Micro Data Center, split air conditioning LCU DX, Monitoring system CMC, Rittal DET-AC fire alarm, extinguishing and monitoring system, fire suppression agent Novec 1230
+Rittal Micro Data Centre, split air conditioning LCU DX, Monitoring system CMC, Rittal DET-AC fire alarm, extinguishing and monitoring system, fire suppression agent Novec 1230